Chronic arterial occlusive disease

 What is peripheral Angioplasty?

 This is a minimally invasive puncture hole technique performed from the groin or the arm.
-It is performed under local anesthesia.
+It is performed under local anaesthesia.
 It is done mostly when there are narrowing of the arteries preferably involving short distances.

 When is surgery needed?